-In this video, we discuss our approach to double-pruning the Jordan estate vines each season for increased efficiency and vine health.
+In this how to prune grapevines video, we discuss our approach to double-pruning the Jordan estate vines each season for increased efficiency and vine health.
+Learn more about what happens to the grapevines while they are enjoying their winter sleep.